debusklaneml/hatch/README.md

-## Files for "Variable- and Person-centered Approaches to Examining Construct-Relevant Multidimensionality in Writing Self-efficacy
+# "Variable- and Person-centered Approaches to Examining Construct-Relevant Multidimensionality in Writing Self-efficacy"

 This repository will be used to store and present all applicable syntax for this project!

-# Folders & Descriptions
+## Folders & Descriptions
 - Power Analyses:
 - RQ1 Analyses
 --EFA